openstack-archive/networking-cisco/doc/source/admin/ml2-nexus-troubleshoot.rst

 Description
 ^^^^^^^^^^^
-If the ``nexus_driver`` configuration parameter is misconfigured, it will prevent Neutron from coming-up.
+If the ``nexus_driver`` configuration parameter is misconfigured, it will prevent neutron from coming-up.
 Refer to
 :doc:`Nexus Configuration Reference </configuration/ml2-nexus>`
 for details on the `nexus_driver` parameter.